Fraud Blocker Psychometric Testing Services - ECCSA

 A businessman in a suit raises arms triumphantly, standing before towering skyscrapers, symbolizing success in business coaching and funding.

-Psychometric Testing and Assessments
+Psychometric Testing for Individuals

-Psychometric Testing Meaning: Understanding the Value
+Psychometric Testing Meaning:

+Psychometric testing or assessments is a scientific approach used to measure an individual’s cognitive capabilities and social and behavioural styles.
 Psychometric assessments are commonly used in employment to assess a candidate’s aptitude, intelligence, personality, and other attributes relevant to the job position.
-Psychometric testing objectively assesses a candidate’s abilities and provides a highly effective way of predicting how effectively they will fit in their new job.
+Psychometric testing objectively assesses a candidate’s suitability for a role and abilities and provides a highly effective way of predicting how effectively they will fit in their new job.
+The outputs of assessments are often used to develop employees to improve job-focused competence.

 Psychological assessments are strictly controlled in South Africa, and only registered practitioners with the Health Professions Council of South Africa (HPCSA) are allowed to conduct, interpret and provide feedback on the results of these assessments.